Dunning Agent

 Integration ecosystem: SAP, Oracle, Workday, Sage Intacct, plus credit bureaus and court systems

-The Agent integrates natively with the major international ERPs: SAP S/4HANA Cloud FI-AR + Credit Management via OData; Oracle Fusion Cloud Financials Receivables + Advanced Collections via REST; Workday Financial Management Customer Accounts via WSDL/SOAP; Sage Intacct Collections Automation via REST; Microsoft Dynamics 365 Finance Credit and Collections via OData; Oracle NetSuite SuiteCloud Receivables Management.
-For specialist AR automation: BlackLine Cash Application + Collections (Big-4 audit-friendly with PCAOB-aligned controls), HighRadius Collections Cloud (IFRS 9 + CECL ready).
-Credit-bureau APIs: Experian Business + Consumer (UK + US), Equifax Commercial + Consumer (UK + US), TransUnion (UK + US consumer + commercial), Creditreform Verband API (DE + Central Europe), CRIF (Italy + Central Europe), Dun and Bradstreet D-U-N-S Direct + DataBlocks.
-UK court integration: County Court Money Claim Online (MCOL) for claims up to GBP 100,000, with electronic filing and fee payment by debit card.
-US court integration varies state by state but typically through state-court e-filing systems or third-party filers (One Legal, File and ServeXpress).
-Outbound dunning communications honour Reg F time restrictions (8 a.m.-9 p.m. local debtor time, 7-in-7 communication caps), UK Pre-Action Protocol templates, and EU member-state-specific notice requirements - all generated as deterministic templates with audit-trail metadata for SOX 404 evidence packs and PCAOB substantive testing.
+The Agent integrates natively with the major international ERPs: SAP S/4HANA Cloud FI-AR and Credit Management via OData, Oracle Fusion Cloud Financials Receivables and Advanced Collections via REST, Workday Financial Management Customer Accounts via WSDL/SOAP, Sage Intacct Collections Automation via REST, Microsoft Dynamics 365 Finance Credit and Collections via OData, and Oracle NetSuite SuiteCloud Receivables Management.
+For specialist AR automation it integrates with BlackLine Cash Application and Collections (Big-4 audit-friendly with PCAOB-aligned controls) and HighRadius Collections Cloud (IFRS 9 and CECL ready).
+The credit-bureau APIs cover Experian Business and Consumer, Equifax Commercial and Consumer, and TransUnion across the UK and US, the Creditreform Verband API for Germany and Central Europe, CRIF for Italy and Central Europe, and Dun & Bradstreet D-U-N-S Direct and DataBlocks.
+UK court integration runs through County Court Money Claim Online for claims up to GBP 100,000, with electronic filing and fee payment by debit card; US court integration varies state by state, typically through state-court e-filing systems or third-party filers such as One Legal and File & ServeXpress.
+Outbound dunning communications honour the Reg F time restrictions (8 a.m. to 9 p.m. local debtor time, with a 7-in-7 communication cap), the UK Pre-Action Protocol templates, and EU member-state-specific notice requirements - all generated as deterministic templates with audit-trail metadata for SOX 404 evidence packs and PCAOB substantive testing.

 Micro-Decision Table